1991 Austin yogurt shop murders: Convictions overturned

-2010: Death of Maurice Pierce
+Police killing of Maurice Pierce

-On December 23, 2010, Austin police officer Frank Wilson and his rookie partner, Bradley Smith, conducted a traffic stop on a vehicle driven by Maurice Pierce in the northern part of the city.
-After a brief pursuit on foot, Pierce struggled with Wilson before removing a knife from his belt and stabbing Officer Wilson in the neck.
-Wilson, who survived his injuries, subsequently pulled out his gun and shot and killed Pierce.
+After having been held in jail for nearly four years, without trial, Pierce suffered mental health issues when the charges were dropped and he was released.
+On December 23, 2010, Austin police officer Frank Wilson and his rookie partner, Bradley Smith, conducted a routine late night traffic stop on a vehicle driven by Pierce in the northern part of the city.
+After a brief pursuit on foot, Pierce struggled with Wilson before removing a knife from Wilson's belt and slashing Wilson's neck.
+Wilson, who would survive his injuries, subsequently pulled out his gun and shot and killed Pierce.
+Pierce's attorney at the time of his killing believed that he fled over the minor driving infraction (driving through a stop sign at 11 pm) because of his ingrained fear of the police once again throwing him in jail, for years, without trial.

-2021: Cold case legislation
+Later developments and related legislation

 On December 8, 2021, the House Judiciary Committee passed legislation from Rep. Michael McCaul giving the families of cold case victims the opportunity to petition the federal government to reexamine cases older than three years.

-2022: DNA results and legislation

 On February 5, 2022, it was announced that advanced DNA technology was bringing investigators closer than ever to solving the Austin murders.

-On August 3, 2022, President Joe Biden signed into law the Homicide Victims' Families' Rights Act of 2021, which was motivated by the 1991 yogurt shop murders.
+On August 3, 2022, the Homicide Victims' Families' Rights Act of 2021 was passed into law, which was motivated by the 1991 yogurt shop murders.
 The law is intended to help ensure that federal law enforcement reviews cold case files and applies the latest technologies and investigative standards.
 The law also states that a request can be made for a cold case review by federal agencies.